richarah/steamlapse/README.md

 #### What is this?

-Steamlapse is a Python project that assembles, collates and visualizes Steam activity data, creating a GitHub-like chart of user activity (read: procrastination).
+Steamlapse is a Python project for visualising Steam activity data, creating a GitHub-like timelaps of user activity (read: procrastination).

-It uses the Steam API to gather timestamps and persona states for each user specified in a CSV file.

 ## Prerequisites